The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 From the first award in 1901 to the most recent ones in 2023, Nobel Prizes have been awarded 621 times.
 A total of 965 individuals and 27 organisations have been awarded, with some receiving the Nobel Prize more than once.

-1901: Wilhelm Conrad Röntgen was awarded the first Nobel Prize in Physics for his discovery of X-rays.
+1901: Wilhelm Conrad Röntgen receives the first Nobel Prize in Physics for his discovery of X-rays.

-1905: Austrian baroness and author Bertha von Suttner became the first woman to win the Nobel Peace Prize, in recognition of her work with the pacifist movements in Germany and Austria.
-She was also widely seen as inspiring Alfred Nobel, with whom she corresponded, to create the Peace Prize.
+1905: Austrian baroness and author Bertha von Suttner becomes the first woman to win the Nobel Peace Prize, in recognition of her work with the pacifist movements in Germany and Austria.
+Von Suttner also knew Alfred Nobel personally and is widely credited as the person who inspired him to create the Peace Prize.

-1914–1918: World War I results in fewer Nobel Prizes being awarded.
-Only one Peace Prize is awarded during this period, to the International Committee of the Red Cross, 'for the efforts to take care of wounded soldiers and prisoners of war and their families', in 1917.
-The International Committee of the Red Cross was also awarded the Nobel Peace Prize in 1944 and 1963, on the third occasion jointly with the League of Red Cross Societies.
+1914–1918: In the wake of World War I, only one Peace Prize is awarded.
+The International Committee of the Red Cross receives it in 1917, 'for the efforts to take care of wounded soldiers and prisoners of war and their families'.
+The International Committee of the Red Cross will go on to receive the Nobel Peace Prize twice more, in 1944, and jointly with the League of Red Cross Societies in 1963.

-1952: The Nobel Prize in Physiology or Medicine is awarded to Selman Abraham Waksman, for his discovery of streptomycin – the first antibiotic effective against tuberculosis.
+1952: Selman Abraham Waksman receives the Nobel Prize in Physiology or Medicine, for his discovery of streptomycin – the first antibiotic effective against tuberculosis.

 1968: The Prize in Economic Sciences in Memory of Alfred Nobel is introduced as a Nobel Prize category.

-1983: American Barbara McClintock is awarded the Nobel Prize in Physiology or Medicine for her discovery of mobile genetic elements.
+1983: American Barbara McClintock receives the Nobel Prize in Physiology or Medicine for her discovery of mobile genetic elements.

-1993: The Nobel Prize in Literature 1993 is awarded to Toni Morrison, who '...in novels characterized by visionary force and poetic import, gives life to an essential aspect of American reality', according to the Swedish Academy.
+1993: Toni Morrison receives the Nobel Prize in Literature.
+Her novels are '...characterized by visionary force and poetic import, (giving) life to an essential aspect of American reality', writes the Swedish Academy.

-2004: Aaron Ciechanover, Avram Hershko and Irwin Rose are jointly awarded the Nobel Prize in Chemistry for the discovery of ubiquitin-mediated protein degradation.
+2004: Aaron Ciechanover, Avram Hershko and Irwin Rose jointly receive the Nobel Prize in Chemistry for the discovery of ubiquitin-mediated protein degradation.

-2010: Robert G. Edwards of the United Kingdom is awarded the Nobel Prize in Physiology or Medicine for the development of in vitro fertilization.
+2010: Robert G. Edwards of the United Kingdom receives the Nobel Prize in Physiology or Medicine for the development of in vitro fertilization.

-2011: Swedish poet Tomas Tranströmer is awarded the Nobel Prize in Literature.
-'Because, through his condensed, translucent images, he gives us fresh access to reality', wrote the Swedish Academy.
+2011: Swedish poet Tomas Tranströmer receives the Nobel Prize in Literature.
+'Because, through his condensed, translucent images, he gives us fresh access to reality', writes the Swedish Academy.

-2018: No Nobel Prize in Literature is awarded.
-The Swedish Academy, in the midst of a crisis, cited their diminished number of active members and a reduced public confidence as the reasons for not handing out a Prize that year.
-The Academy instead announced the Nobel Prize in Literature for 2018 – Olga Tokarczuk – in parallel with the naming of the 2019 Laureate, Peter Handke.
+2018: In the midst of a crisis, the Swedish Academy chooses not to hand out a literature prize.
+The Academy cites its diminished number of active members and a reduced public confidence as the reasons.
+The year after, the Academy announces the Nobel Prize in Literature for 2018 – Olga Tokarczuk – in parallel with the naming of the 2019 Laureate, Peter Handke.

-2019: The Nobel Peace Prize was awarded to Ethiopian prime minister Abiy Ahmed Ali for his efforts to resolve border conflicts between Ethiopia and neighbouring country Eritrea.
-The intent of the Prize was also to recognise all stakeholders working for peace and reconciliation in Ethiopia and in the East and Northeast African regions.
+2019: Ethiopian prime minister Abiy Ahmed Ali receives the Nobel Peace Prize for his efforts to resolve border conflicts between Ethiopia and neighbouring country Eritrea.
+The intent of the Prize is also to recognise all stakeholders working for peace and reconciliation in Ethiopia and in the East and Northeast African regions.

 (countries denote place of birth)